Two years and a half of professional experience

 I want to work in both the fields of AI and gamification, because I think both can do a lot for users and can change the way applications are conceived and used.
 To do that, I will start developing open source applications and frameworks in relation to big data, natural language processing and game design.

 I want to keep working in the technical field, but also learn new non-technical creative skills (maybe drawing, making steel figurines, narrating stories in front of an audience…) because I believe it’s essential to keep my mind open and challenge myself.
-I will always try to couple my technical skills with those, like I already do with my writing skills: I’m currently developing applications to help fiction writers in the process of creating novels.
+I will always try to couple my technical skills with my non-technical ones, like I already do with my writing skills: I’m currently developing applications to help fiction writers in the process of creating novels.

 I also plan to work a few years abroad, preferably in Japan, and launch my own software company.